evryn/laravel-toman/docs/support.md

 ### Contribute

-Knowing Laravel and package development?
+Knowing about Laravel and package development?
 It would be great if you could help us extend this project.
 See [Contribution Guide](contributing.md).

 ### Share it